GIS Services are available primarily in Government Information, Maps, & Microforms.

 Where to Get Help

-ArcGIS software is available on all Student Technology Center computers, including those in Government Information, Maps and Microform Services, Geosciences Library, and the Information Commons.
+ArcGIS software is available on all Student Technology Center computers, including those in Government Information, Maps and Microform Services and the Learning Commons.
 ArcGIS in the IU Libraries is available for research and instructional use only.
 Non-educational (i.e. commercial) use is prohibited by our site license.
 The GIS Librarian, located in Government Information, Maps & Microform Services, offers consultations for GIS use, including making maps and locating and formatting data for use with GIS.
-To schedule a consultation, call (812) 855-6924 or e-mail email@example.com.
+To schedule a consultation, call (812) 855-6924 or e-mail firstname.lastname@example.org.

 For more information about GIS in the IU Libraries, including data sources and training materials, visit GIS at the Library.